zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 ## Python

-These scripts are intended to help any python developer get started connecting to Oracle Autonomous Database, as well as easily creating, updating, restoring, starting, stopping, etc. Follow the instructions to use the scripts already created here.
-Feel free to go into the code and learn for yourself as you get started.
+These scripts are intended to help any python developer get started connecting to Oracle Autonomous Database, as well as easily create, update, restore, start, stop ATP instances.
+These scripts serve as a starting point to using language SDK to create cloud orchestrations.
+Users are encouraged to read Oracle Cloud documentation and modify / enhance these scripts as per their requirements

 ### Getting Started

 Assuming you have setup oci using ```oci setup config``` change directories to /opt/oracle/tools/python/ and you will see two directories **sdk** and **apps**

-- **Edit your /root/.oci/config file and add the compartmentid line at the bottom like so**:
+- **Edit your /root/.oci/config file using nano and add the compartmentid line at the bottom like so**:

 ![](./images/1100/compartmentid.png)

 ### **APPLICATION EXAMPLE**:

-- /opt/oracle/tools/python/apps
+- Please change directories to: **/opt/oracle/tools/python/apps**

 In this simple python application, we are connecting to an existing ATP database, creating a table, and loading in the data from sales.csv into the table.
 We then do a simple query of that data and output that we are connected to the database